sudo-cho/vuetify-google-autocomplete/README.md

 If all is well, your changes will be merged timeously!

 Feel free to also post issues for bug fixes or enhancements or anything.

+### Roadmap

+I'm planning on updating this library to support the most latest version of vuetify during the month of December 2019.
+This would include potentially having this library as a vue cli 3.* supported plugin.

+If you've got any requests, please post them via issues and i'll look into them.

+PS - I am looking for people to help me maintain this library.
+The demand has grown since creation and unfortunately i'm unable to support it regularly at an acceptable rate.
+If you're keen, please drop me a mail me at madi@mjshika.xyz.